Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 Year You Claim the Credit

-If the adopted child is a U.S. citizen or resident, the year you claim the credit depends on a couple of factors.
-You must consider the year you pay the qualifying expenses and the finality of the adoption:
+If the adopted child is a U.S. citizen or resident, the year you claim the credit will depend.
+You must consider the year you pay the expenses and the finality of the adoption.
+Follow these rules to claim the credit:

 If you pay the expenses in a year before the adoption becomes final, you can claim the credit in the year after the year of payment.
 So, you can claim expenses paid in 2011 for the credit on your 2012 return if the adoption isn’t yet final.

-If you pay the expenses in the year the adoption becomes final, you can claim the credit for the year the adoption becomes final.
+If you pay the expenses in the year the adoption becomes final, you can claim the credit for that year.

 If you pay the expenses in a year after the adoption becomes final, you can claim the credit in the year you pay the expenses.